tuffnatty/pg_conftool/README.md

 ## Why

 The original `pg_conftool` requires Perl and a distribution using `postgresql-common`.
-This `pg_conftool` requires only POSIX shell and works in FreeBSD.
+This `pg_conftool` requires only POSIX shell, supports setting multiple parameters at once, and works in FreeBSD.

 ## Usage